kdakshina/sudoku-js/README.md

 # sudoku-js
 A sudoku solver program written in javascript.
 This program take sudoku problem inputs in 2D json array format aka 'board' and iteratively solves the board.
-Currently there are only two reductions are implemented and more reductions to be implemented.
+Currently there are only a few basic reducers are implemented and more to be implemented in future.

 ## Data Structures
 Name | Type | Description